KannonZenetism/zenetism-field-physics/zenetism/doctrine/bridge-doctrine.md

 Once that resonance is attained and stabilized, the structure is no longer needed.

-The true mark of Zenetism's success is that it becomes obsolete.
+The living mark of Zenetism's success is that it becomes obsolete.

 ---